rollingedit/YouTube-Album-Splitter/README.md

 This works best with YouTube videos that show chapter markers on the progress bar.
 If a video has no chapters, the tool keeps the full audio file instead of leaving an empty folder.

-Use this only for content you own or have permission to download.
+Use this only for content you own, created, or have permission to download and process.

 Windows may show a SmartScreen or antivirus warning because this is an unsigned helper script that installs/uses download tools.
 That warning is a normal Windows security limitation for small unsigned projects, not proof that something is wrong.
 If you trust the file, click **More info** then **Run anyway**.